 Adolescence is a period characterized by social and biological changes that are associated with increases in sensation seeking and risk-taking behaviors.
 Unpredictable environments may influence neurocognitive development and are associated with increases in risky behaviors and poor social functioning.
 The majority of research linking adversity and risky behaviors has focused on negative risk taking; however, research has started to distinguish between negative and positive risk-taking across different domains.
 Thus, the current study used seven years of longitudinal data to examine how unpredictable life events are associated with positive social risk taking through changes in neural cognitive control in frontoparietal circuitry.
 Results of conditional growth curve modeling indicated that unpredictability predicted higher levels of frontoparietal activation in late adolescence, which, in turn, were associated with lower positive social risk taking.
 Significant indirect effects revealed that unpredictability was associated with lower positive social risk taking in young adulthood through higher frontoparietal activation during cognitive control in late adolescence.
 The findings have important implications for understanding the antecedents of risk-taking behaviors by highlighting the role of neurocognitive functioning in linking environmental unpredictability to positive social risk outcomes.

 Empathy allows us to infer the affective state of another individual and resonate with it.
-Accumulating evidence suggests that on a neural level, empathizing relies on 'shared neural representations', i.e., patterns of neural activation recruited both during the first-hand and the empathic experience of a specific affective state.
+Accumulating evidence suggests that on a neural level, empathizing relies on "shared neural representations", i.e. patterns of neural activation recruited both during the first-hand and the empathic experience of a specific affective state.
 Studies employing placebo analgesia have shown consistent reductions in behavioral ratings and neural activity for both firsthand and empathic pain.
 The mechanistic interpretation of such effects, however, remains elusive, as placebo analgesia could exert its effects on empathy either via pharmacological actions or via top-down cognitive processes on pain and empathy beliefs.
-To address this limitation, this double-blind placebo-controlled study (N = 35, 21 female) administered the opioid antagonist naltrexone and tested its effects on firsthand pain and affective and cognitive ratings of empathy for pain.
+To address this limitation, this double-blind placebo-controlled study (N = 35, 21 females) administered the opioid antagonist naltrexone and tested its effects on firsthand pain and affective and cognitive ratings of empathy for pain.
 While we predicted that naltrexone would increase both electrocutaneous and cold pain, as well as cognitive and affective aspects of empathy for pain, the results instead pointed in the other direction.
 While these hypo- rather than hyperalgesic effects were unexpected, the coherence in their directionality fits with previous findings and suggests the involvement of shared opioidergic mechanisms in the firsthand experience of pain and empathy for pain.

 Autism spectrum disorder (ASD) and schizophrenia spectrum disorder (SSD) both involve social-cognitive difficulties but may rely on opposite predictive mechanisms.
 Predictive-coding and diametrical accounts propose weak priors in ASD versus strong priors in SSD.
 We tested whether autistic and positive schizotypal traits differentially shape the use of social priors when interpreting ambiguous social cues.
 Two studies with non-clinical adults employed an adapted Animated Triangles Task (ATT) with three cueing conditions: Random-Uncued, Random-Cued, and ToM-Cued.
 Study 1 (n = 71) assessed behavior; Study 2 (n = 45) combined behavioral data with task-based functional magnetic resonance imaging (fMRI), including region-of-interest (ROI) and psychophysiological interaction (PPI) analyses of the temporoparietal junction (TPJ), medial prefrontal cortex (mPFC), and cerebellar Crus II.
 Social-attribution ratings increased across conditions, confirming the cueing manipulation.
 At the uncorrected level, higher positive schizotypal traits were associated with greater social attribution without cues, whereas higher autistic traits were associated with lower intention ratings despite strong cues.
 ToM-Cued trials activated the mentalizing network.
 Both trait dimensions showed exploratory associations with reduced mentalizing-network connectivity.
 These preliminary findings suggest potentially shared neural patterns coupled with divergent behavioral responses across the autism-psychosis trait continuum, pending further validation with larger sample sizes and adjusted statistical analyses.